 Dear Lisa,

-A Love Letter to Black People: Audaciously Hopeful Thoughts on Race and Success, has been released.
+I am proud to announce that my latest book, A Love Letter to Black People: Audaciously Hopeful Thoughts on Race and Success, has been released.
 This book has been a labor of love for me, so I am appreciative of and humbled by the overwhelmingly positive early reaction to the book so far.
 Already, book reviewers and community leaders who have read advance copies have said the following about Love Letter:

 * Beautifully written, uncompromisingly insightful, and 'get-out-of-your-chair' motivating